jidushanbojue/DockStream-master/README.md

-## Please Note: this repository is intended to Protac-invent, and minor modification were conducted for resolving some incompatibility issues of Python environment
+## Please Note: this repository is intended to Protac-invent.

+* ** minor modification were conducted for resolving some incompatibility issues of Python environment